Reducing Helicopter Noise is All About Natural Quiet in Red Rock Country

 Following discussions with teh Sedona Chamber of Commerce & Tourism Bureau and other partners, in June 2020, Sedona helicopter tour perators made voluntary flight changes that reduce resident and visitor exposure to helicopter noise.
 Guidance Air and Apex Air follow Fly Friendly guidelines.
 The agreement is annually reviewed and revised.

 - Tours do not overfly the City of Sedona or major resorts and neighborhoods outside the city limits.

 - Tour helicopters do not hover above or near sensitive archeological sites.

-- Operators will be sensitive to the impact of noise on neighborhoods and heritage site such as ruins and areas sacred to indigenous peoples.
+- Operators are sensitive to the impact of noise on areas sacred to indigenous peoples.